trusslab/megamind/README.md

 !!! note: please (1) replace XXWDXX with absolute path of $WD.
 (2) please replace XXXX CLIENT_ID XXXX with your Amazon Alexa Device client ID.

-Then we generate a run  script to run the Device SDK using the above file.
+Then, we generate a run  script to run the Device SDK using the above file.

 ```bash
 cd $WD/MegaMind/MegaMind_Alexa_SDK/build